 4. REVISIONS

-BPA shall revise the tables in sections 1, 2 and 3 of this Exhibit K for each Fiscal Year of the Rate Period in accordance with the terms of this Exhibit K. Other changes to Exhibit K shall be by mutual agreement of the Parties.
+BPA shall unilaterally revise the tables in sections 1, 2 and 3 of this Exhibit K for each Fiscal Year in accordance with the terms of this Exhibit K. All other changes to this Exhibit K will be made by mutual agreement of the Parties.

 (PS«X/LOC»- «File Name with Path».docx) «mm/dd/yy» {Drafter’s Note: Insert date of finalized contract here}